kimono-koans/httm/README.md

 Discovering backup locations (this can take a few seconds)...
 Mounting snapshots...
 ...
+# restic users can do something similar by mounting their repo and using --alt-store=restic
 ➜ httm --alt-store=timemachine .zshrc
 ─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
 Tue May 09 22:57:09 2023  6.7 KiB  "/Volumes/.timemachine/842A693F-CB54-4C5A-9AB1-C73681D4DFCD/2023-11-08-212757.backup/2023-11-08-212757.backup/Data/Users/kimono/.zshrc"